-We believe that our pupils should be involved in the writing, implementation, monitoring and review of an anti-bullying policy.
+We believe that students should be fully involved in the writing, implementation, monitoring and review of an anti-bullying policy.

 We believe in tackling incidents of bullying by encouraging an environment where individuality is celebrated and individuals can develop without fear.
-This involves including and engaging with everyone's perception of bullying.
+This involves including and engaging everyone's perception of bullying.